ilulillirillion/clickmer/roadmap.md

 - grab username at login and use it to load a player.
 - io.on('connection) should be handled outside of the game object.
+- mysql curry functions have try catch pattern, use monad
+- log filename and line number in winston

 ---